Benardkosgei/c-academic-projects/README.md

 # c-academic-projects

-Projects made for my academic classes written in C
+Projects made for my academic classes in the first term.
+They are  written in C.

 I am the author of every file and wrote them by myself.

-They are in the process of translation from Polish.

 #### quadratic-equation.c